keivanipchihagh/ML-Dev-Ease-Classification-vs.-Generation/README.md

 [Optional] Out of curiosity, plotting the distribution for the number of models used in spaces showed that several **"text-generation"** models are more commonly used together.
 This can indicate that it might be easier to maintain several of them at the same time:
 <img src="assets/img/spaces_models_dist.png" width="100%" />

 In conclusion, by looking at both charts, it can be noted that **"text generation"** is a far more frequently used category than "text classification".
-However, I believe we can't directly assume the ease-of-use only based on popularity and usage frequency.
+However, I believe we can't directly assume the *ease of use* only based on popularity and usage frequency.

 ### Step 3 - Obtain ML Codebase size
 For this purpose, a scraper was developed under [files.py](src/scrapers/files.py) that reads both *the number of files* and *the sum of all file sizes*.
 Subsequently, determining the size of each file doesn't require downloading it, but instead making a [HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) request to the files URL and analyzing *Content-Length* parameter would give us the filesize.